 Source: freepik

-Several key factors are accelerating cryptocurrency adoption in the U.S.:
+Several key factors are accelerating cryptocurrency adoption in the U.S. in 2025:

 Technological Advancements